agorf/feed2email/README.md

 ### SMTP

+For this method you need to have access to an SMTP service.
+[Mailgun][] has a free plan.

 * `smtp_host` is the SMTP service hostname to connect to
 * `smtp_port` is the SMTP service port to connect to
 * `smtp_user` is the username of your email account